lingtorp/blog/_posts/2019-04-13-Tile-based-level-representation-in-Unity.md

   - socani
 ---

 Sometimes you need a quick and dirty way to store and create levels based on a set of tiles.
-Sure, Unity offers native support for tilemaps (since 2018.2 or .3) but often simple approaches works until a more solid workflow can be established.
+Sure, Unity offers native support for tilemaps (since 2018.2 or .3) but often simple approaches work until a more solid workflow can be established.
 This is the case I found while developing Socani, a 2D tile-based Sokoban inspired casual puzzle game.

 ## Pixel maps
 The idea here is simple.
 You simply store the relevant tiles in layers of textures where each pixel is one tile.
 For example if the level is 10x10 then one 10x10 pixel texture describes one layer of that level.
 Stacking tiles is the same stacking textures which is usually supported in image editing programs as layers.
 Therefore it is useful to be able to export all the layers of a pixel image as seperate images.